blaizard/bzd/cc/bzd/utility/pattern/README.md

     /// The type of metadata to be used, this tell the pattern framework that this specialization is using custom metadata. struct Metadata {};

-    /// If Metadata is provided, this function must exists, it is used to convert at compile time the optiosn into metadata. template <class Adapter>
+    /// If Metadata is provided, this function must exists, it is used to convert at compile time the options into metadata. template <class Adapter>
     static constexpr Metadata parse(const bzd::StringView options) noexcept { ... }